 19th Century The arise of a book market

-In the wake of the Industrial Revolution, which began in the late 18th Century and ultimately would forever change the civilization from agrarian to industrial also the situation for writers and their audience would change.
+In the wake of the Industrial Revolution, which began in the late 18th Century and ultimately would forever change the civilization from agrarian to industrial, the situation for writers and their audience would change as well.
 The book market would change thoroughly thanks to the printing press–until now books had been expensive and exclusive.
-The printing press would make stories available for a much bigger audience (the lack of literacy would still make reading a matter for the minority, but it would still be a dramatic shift) and lots of new book publishers would go into business.
-Thanks to increased book sales and bigger economical profit due to the cheaper manufacturing costs an author could–given that his books became enough popular–for the first time earn a living by writing.
+The printing press would make stories available for a much bigger audience (the lack of literacy would still make reading a matter for the minority, but it would still be a dramatic shift), and lots of new book publishers would go into business.
+Thanks to increased book sales and bigger economical profit due to the cheaper manufacturing costs an author could–given that the books became enough popular–for the first time earn a living by writing.

 A step up for the status of the novel

-The status of the novel was considerable lower than the poem until the 19th century.
+The status of the novel was considerably lower than the poem until the 19th century.
 It also remained so in the beginning of the century in which the Romanticism flourished.
-Many novel writers published their works anonymously whilst the poets could become worshipped celebrities.
+Many novel writers published their works anonymously whilst the poets could become worshiped celebrities.